yugabyte/yugabyte-db/docs/content/latest/admin/yb-master.md

 #### --master_addresses

-Comma-separated list of all the RPC addresses for `yb-master` consensus-configuration.
+Specifies a comma-separated list of all the RPC addresses for `yb-master` consensus-configuration.
 Mandatory.

 #### --fs_data_dirs

-Comma-separated list of directories where the `yb-master` will place all it's `yb-data/master` data directory.
+Specifies a comma-separated list of directories where the `yb-master` will place all it's `yb-data/master` data directory.
 Mandatory.

 #### --fs_wal_dirs